Bijoux Medusa

 Bijoux Medusa is a Canadian jewellery store.
-Notably, it distinguished itself in the Quebec jewellery industry by being the only jeweller to receive the MEI Awards from the Ministère de l'Économie et de l'Innovation at the first edition of Expo 2019.
+It is the only jeweller to receive the MEI Awards from the Ministère de l'Économie et de l'Innovation at the first edition of Expo 2019.

 History

+The company was founded in Chicoutimi by Julien Duguay in 2017.

+In 2019, it received the MEI Awards from the Ministère de l'Économie et de l'Innovationat the Expo 2019.